 I’m always interested in the warranty that a boiler manufacturer offers on their products.
 It’s a sure sign of what THEY think of their own boilers.
 After all, if they think it’s reliable, they’ll offer a long warranty.
 If they don’t, well, they’ll offer a short one.

-Typically, we’d never advise getting a boiler with less than 2-years warranty.
+Typically, we’d never advise getting a boiler with no less than 2-years warranty.
 Ideally, you want to be pushing towards 5-years.

 And, that’s where the Baxi 600 compact boiler is leaps and bounds above most of the competition.